-The Gift Aid payment would ordinarily be shown as a distribution in 2020/21 as the Directors and the Corporation have specifically minuted this payment i.e. the deed of covenant is set up before the year end.
+The Gift Aid payment is shown as a distribution in year as the Directors and the Corporation specifically minute this payment i.e. the deed of covenant is set up before the year end.
 This therefore makes the payment contractually binding and creates a legal obligation.
-However, for 2020/21 there is no profit to transfer.